observablehq/framework/docs/imports.md

 - [local paths](#local-imports), or
 - [remote URLs](#remote-imports).

-With the exception of remote imports, imported modules are bundled with your project, improving performance, security, and stability.
+With the exception of remote imports, imported modules are bundled with your app, improving performance, security, and stability.
 In some cases, such as stylesheets and WebAssembly modules, you may need to specify additional files to download via [`import.meta.resolve`](#dynamic-imports).

 ## npm imports